 If you are unsure whether key person insurance should play a role in your succession planning, ask yourself this question: Who in my business is irreplaceable?
 If there is any individual without whom you can’t imagine the business surviving, then it may be a good idea to consider purchasing key person insurance for that person.

 Only you know what is in the best interest of your company, and only a qualified insurance agent can help you choose the route that best protects those interests.
-At Integrity Insurance Services, we are dedicated to looking to the future to protect what you’ve built.
+At Integrity Commercial Insurance Services, we are dedicated to looking to the future to protect what you’ve built.
 As a key player in your business, you take responsibility for its day-to-day operations.
 Take this step to take responsibility for its future.
-With agents all over the San Diego, California area, we are ready to sit down with you and explore your options, so call us and speak to one of our agents about scheduling a consultation today.
+With agents all over the Murrieta, California area, we are ready to sit down with you and explore your options, so call us and speak to one of our agents about scheduling a consultation today.